 Heating an empty piece of cast-iron cookware inverted inside a conventional oven at 200 degrees or 400 degrees Fahrenheit for 15 minutes may do the job.

-When complete turn the oven off, open the door, and let cool before removing.
+When complete turn the oven off, open the door, and let it cool before removing it.
 Repeat the process if required.